 Selected as a one-stop access point by the Boston Private Industry Council (PIC) and the Mayor’s Office of Workforce Development (OWD), St. Francis House has been a designated MassHire access point since 2017.

 Working collaboratively in partnership with other homeless workforce providers, we provide job coaching and connect job seekers to the Mass Hire Access Point network and program resources.

 - St. Francis House is the entry point to Mass Hire services by helping you create/update your Career Center profile

 - We offer employment counseling services customized to your individual needs

 - We provide information and referrals to other community resources that can help remove barriers to employment

-Our full-time image consultant/counselor provides students with a one-hour private consultation in which they learn how to present themselves in a professional setting and how to dress for work.
+Our image consultant/counselor provides participants and guests with a private consultation in which they learn how to present themselves in a professional setting and how to dress for work.
 Studio Shine supplies each person with all of the wardrobe pieces necessary for job attainment and success.

-Studio Shine is grateful for individual donations and corporate support from organizations like Men’s Wearhouse.
+Studio Shine is grateful for individual donations and corporate support from various organizations.
 We welcome all professional clothing in gently used or new condition.
-However, we always have a particular need for large-size women’s professional clothing (size 16 and above) and for women’s dress shoes.
-If you would like to donate, please call 617-457-1016.
+However, we always have a particular need for:

-MAP maintains an Alumni Center on the fourth floor of St. Francis House.
-There, graduates have access to staff and state-of-the-art computers to help with research and job hunting.
+The Workforce Development Department maintains a Resource Center on the fourth floor of St. Francis House.
+There, graduates of our programs and current participants have access to staff and state-of-the-art computers to help with research and job hunting.
 The center is a beautiful, welcoming place to relax and stay connected.